loganmeetsworld/kiq/README.md

 ```

 ## Technology/Dependencies
+### Let's talk about assumptions
+* I want to recognize that I made a couple of assumptions in this process.
+The first assumption was that a user downloading the gem was using a Mac.

 ### Why ruby, why a gem (and the downsides to those choices)
 ### To depend, or not to depend?
 That is the question.
 ### Serialization data storage